jansmolders86/mediacenterjs/README.md

 Setup
 -------------

+Download this appication with npm:

+	npm install mediacenterjs

+Or download it directly from github of course.

 After you have downloaded MediacenterJS, click on the .bat file (in Windows) to start the project.
 Or make sure you have browsed to the root of MediaCenterJS in the terminal/command prompt and type 'node index'.